pritampatil4/bumble-auto-right-swipe/README.md

 3. Press ENTER
 4. There you go... ;)

-You're welcome!
-And Date Responsibly 😎
+You're welcome! and Date Responsibly 😎